makker-nl/vagrant-ol-kubernetes/README.md

 * Grant/Change owner /app to oracle:oinstall
 * Create /app/opensource for oracle:oinstall

+### setupHosts
+The script of this provisioner will determine the IP address of the current NIC (Network Interface Card).
+It will add this address to the /etc/hosts file.
+To get to the other nodes, it will add the assumed IP addresses of the other nodes to the /etc/hosts file.

+### updateDNS

 ### setupBridgedTraffic
 This configures Linux for the network plugin.
 The script automate the steps as described in [Kubernetes docs - Install and configure prerequisites](https://kubernetes.io/docs/setup/production-environment/container-runtimes/).